SavvyCoder/GithubSearch/README.md

 # Github Repo Search API

+## What it does

+A simple Express-React-Node application that extends github search api with caching and a barebones interface.

 ## Getting Started

 To get the application running on your machine, clone this repository and type 'npm run first'.